 I love the blue burlap and the wood tones, I am such a sucker for pretty wood!

-The possibilities are pretty much endless for painting burlap.
-How fun would it be to make a kids name, or letters and numbers for a play room, or even a fun design… Have you ever painted burlap?
+The possibilities are pretty much endless for painting burlap and make creating a fun wooden sign so much easier!
+How fun would it be to make a kids name, or letters and numbers for a playroom, or even a fun design?
+Have you ever painted burlap?

 If you liked this I would love to have you check out my blog for more great Projects!

 Check out our other favorite burlap and sign projects!